A Rude Awakening for Boomers

 Unfortunately, recent research says nothing could be further from reality.

 Everyone by now is aware that age discrimination is rampant, and it is the one type of discrimination this country accepts.
-As a result, 37% of the long-term unemployed population in this country is older than 55.
+As a result, almost a quarter of the long-term unemployed population in this country is older than 55.

 If you are between the ages of 55 and 64, it takes twice as long to find a job as it would if you were in your 20s.